Moving On (The Office): Synopsis

-David Wallace (Andy Buckley) scolds Andy Bernard (Ed Helms) for lying about his three-month absence from the office.
+David Wallace scolds Andy Bernard for lying about his three-month absence from the office.
 David later tells Andy that he will not fire him, thanking him for helping him buy the company, but warns Andy that he is on very thin ice.
-Andy learns that Erin Hannon (Ellie Kemper) is dating Pete Miller (Jake Lacy), which they have been holding in secrecy from him in order to make his breakup with Erin easier.
+Andy learns that Erin Hannon is dating Pete Miller, which they have been holding in secrecy from him in order to make his breakup with Erin easier.
 Though Andy doesn't figure this out at first, having called Pete "Plop" for so long he forgot his name, he realizes the truth upon finding a lunch bag with his name on it.

-Andy attempts to fire Pete, but Toby Flenderson (Paul Lieberstein) points out that he cannot do this since Pete and Erin already disclosed their relationship and that he can’t fire people simply over grudges.
+Andy attempts to fire Pete, but Toby Flenderson points out that he cannot do this since Pete and Erin already disclosed their relationship and that he can’t fire people simply over grudges.
 Erin and Pete then both lecture Andy about moving on, claiming that working alongside one's ex-lover does not have to be awkward.
-To refute this claim, Andy hires both Pete's ex-girlfriend Alice (Collette Wolfe) and Erin's ex-boyfriend Gabe Lewis (Zach Woods).
+To refute this claim, Andy hires both Pete's ex-girlfriend Alice and Erin's ex-boyfriend Gabe Lewis.
 After giving Pete and Erin time to appreciate how uncomfortable this is, he holds a meeting with them and their ex-lovers, leading the two couples to argue with each other.
 Andy tells the camera that seeing Erin and Pete unhappy has made him feel better.

-Pam Halpert (Jenna Fischer) leaves the office to interview for a job in Philadelphia; when Andy tries to assert his authority by asking where she is going, Pam snaps "not on a three-month boat trip" and walks out as Andy looks on in defeat while the rest of the office looks at him with disgust.
-At the interview, Pam finds her potential manager, Mark (Bob Odenkirk), is remarkably like her former Dunder Mifflin regional manager Michael Scott.
-While this initially amuses her, Pam gradually realizes that the prospect of working under another Michael Scott is abhorrent, and her horror increases when Mark reveals that she is interviewing for a glorified receptionist's job.
-During a romantic dinner, Pam finally admits to Jim Halpert (John Krasinski) that even had the prospective job and boss been perfect she would not have wanted to take it, since she does not really want to move to Philadelphia, despite Jim having started his own business there.
-The two are not angry at each other but look deeply upset over this divide.